adithya-b-r/Pass-gen/README.md

 # Pass-gen

-A simple script to generate Alphanumeric+special character password within given length of argument
+A simple script to generate Alphanumeric+special character password within given length of an argument

 Usage : bash pass.sh 10